dominicbates/football-score-predictor/README.md

 # Football-score-predictor

-This is a tool I am building for predicting football scores.
+This is a tool I have built for predicting football scores and win/draw/loss probabilities.

 Data is extracted from the very useful football API https://www.football-data.org/ I am currently only extracting premier league games, but other leagues could easily be fit only a few small changes to the extraction query, and odds scipts.